Memorable Manitobans: Alfred William “Bill” Hanks (1894-1985)

 Born at Wakefield, England on 13 July 1894, son of Alfred Nathan Hanks and Selina Hanks, he accompanied his family during their immigration to Canada in 1905, first residing at Toronto, Ontario.
 He became a surveyor prior to enlistment in the 44th Battalion with the Canadian Expeditionary Force in March 1915.
 He was wounded in France in 1916.
 Returning from the war, he took up residence at Walkerville, Ontario before resettling West to the Municipality of St. James where he married Geraldine Muriel Murphy (?-1981, sister of Harold E. R. Murphy) on 19 May 1923 at the Parkview Methodist Church (St. James United Church).
 The couple had two children: Warren Edwin Alfred Hanks (1930-2006) and Alice Winnifred Hanks (wife of George Robert Johnston).
 He worked as a civil engineer (Ontario 1925, Manitoba 1929) until 1933 when he took on the Murphy’s family newspaper, the St. James Leader, then working as both editor and business manager.
 He also founded the Springfield Leader newspaper.

 His first foray into politics as a Liberal candidate for federal office, running against Gordon Churchill in 1953, was unsuccessful.
-He later served as Mayor of St. James (1960-1969) and Mayor of a newly unified St. James-Assiniboia (1970-1971).
+He later served as Mayor of St. James (1960-1969) and Mayor of a newly unified St. James-Assiniboia (1970-1971), and was the local contact for the Manitoba Centennial Corporation.
 He was President of the Winnipeg Press Club (1948), Canadian Weekly Newspaper Association, Manitoba Weekly Newspaper Association, St. James Board of Trade (1940-1943, later St. James Chamber of Commerce), and Manitoba Chamber of Commerce (1950-1951).
 Other activities included Chairman of the St. James Industrial Advisory Commission (five years), St. James representative to the Industrial Development Board of Manitoba, Director of the St. James YMCA, Manitoba Red Cross Society, Manitoba Zoological Society, Manitoba Committee on Alcohol Education, Grace Hospital Board, and St. James Horticultural Society.
 A charter member of the St. James Airport Commission, he founded the St. James Air Cadet Squadron and also was active in the Boy Scouts Association.
 He served on the St. James Board of Parks and Recreation Committee.
 For his contributions to his community, he receive the Canada Centennial Medal (1967) and the Distinguished Citizen Award by the St James-Assiniboia Lions Club (1969, 1971)

 Attestation papers, Canadian Expeditionary Force, Library and Archives Canada.